menglisa/RadiationTherapyDecisionSupport/docs/database/README.md

 user_id -> id of user from `auth_user`
 permission_id -> id of permission from `auth_permission`

+#### `oar_dictionary`
+This links names of specific oars against a unique id.
+Note that OAR in this context refers to an ROI - it can be either an OAR or a PTV.

+Headers
+id -> Unique database-assigned ID for the given ROI ROIName -> Name of the ROI (full name)
+ROIDisplayColor -> What color the contour should be for the ROI when flushed to the GUI.
+                    Should be a tuple of RGB values.
+In the event users can change the color of the ROI in the GUI, this would be the default colors.

+#### `ovh`
+This stores extracted OVH information for a given PTV-OAR pair for a given patient's study.

+Headers
+id -> not really needed, unique id assigned to OVH binValue -> supposed to be binValues(?) - values for each bin OVH histogram binAmount -> amount of pixels in each bin
+OverlapArea -> unsure
+ptv_id -> id of ptv from `oar_dictionary`
+OAR_id -> id of oar from `oar_dictionary`
+fk_study_id_id -> DICOM study id for which the OVH was extracted from

 #### `patients`
 This is basic patient metadata.